Frankie915/Hobbits/README.md

 # Hobbits

-This is an app that is supposed to replicate the usability of the Canvas app most universities use.
+This is an app that is supposed to replicate the functionalityof the Canvas app most universities use.